LeonardoSouzaV/LeonardoSouzaV/README.md

 🔭### About me
-I'm a administrator of a e-commerce company and i'm studying WEB and Mobile development at [Rocketseat].(https://rocketseat.com.br/).
+-I'm a administrator of a e-commerce company and i'm studying WEB and Mobile development at [Rocketseat].(https://rocketseat.com.br/).
 Also, i'm studying analysis and systems development in a college named Estácio.

 🌱### Currently learning